beckylakes/jet-coding-test/README.md

   - Add hamburger menu for mobile devices
   - User login/signup functionality
   - Results pagination
+  - Migrate to TypeScript
+  - Component testing on front-end

 * **Improve Accessibility**:
   - Keyboard navigation support (e.g. submit button for SearchBar, 'Back to Top' button)
   - ARIA labels for screen readers
-  - Colour contrast for readability

 ## Testing / Quality Checks
+* Implemented unit and integration testing using Jest and Supertest, making mock functions to test data and reduce calls to API.
 * Utilised tools such as Insomnia, DevTools and manual testing to check for bugs and edge cases such as:
     - Invalid postcodes
     - Invalid characters
-    - Postcodes with no restaurants ("ZE2")
+    - Postcodes with no restaurants (e.g. "ZE2")